rapiz1/rathole/README-zh.md

 token = "whatever" # Necessary if `server.default_token` not set
 bind_addr = "0.0.0.0:8081" # Necessary.
 The address of the service is exposed at.
 Generally only the port needs to be change. nodelay = false # Optional.
-Same as the client
+Same as the client retry_interval = 1 # Optional.
+The interval between retry to connect to the server.
+Default: inherits the global config

 [server.services.service2]
 bind_addr = "0.0.0.1:8082"